-Resilience, or the ability to experience stress and maintain equilibrium and to recover quickly from difficulties, is an essential quality that high-performing leaders must cultivate to advance and thrive in today’s fast-paced workplace.
+Resilience, or the ability to experience stress and maintain equilibrium and to recover quickly from difficulties, is an essential quality that high-performing women leaders must cultivate to advance and thrive in today’s fast-paced workplace.

 It sets you apart as someone to trust during turbulent times.